knative/docs/docs/install/operator/configuring-serving-cr.md

 The Operator provides you with the flexibility to install Knative Serving customized to your own requirements.
 As long as the manifests of customized Knative Serving are accessible to the Operator, you can install them.

 There are two modes available for you to install customized manifests: _overwrite mode_ and _append mode_.
-With overwrite mode, you must define all manifests needed for Knative Serving to install because the Operator will no longer install any default manifests.
-With append mode, you only need to define your customized manifests.
+With overwrite mode, under `.spec.manifests`, you must define all manifests needed for Knative Serving to install because the Operator will no longer install any default manifests.
+With append mode, under `.spec.additionalManifests`, you only need to define your customized manifests.
 The customized manifests are installed after default manifests are applied.

-**Overwrite mode:**
+### Overwrite mode

 You can use overwrite mode when you want to customize all Knative Serving manifests.

-For example, if you want to install Knative Serving and istio ingress and you want customize both components, you can create the following YAML file:
+For example, if you want to install Knative Serving and Istio ingress and you want customize both components, you can create the following YAML file:

 ```yaml